tercen/DESeq2_operator/README.md

-# DESeq2_two_conditions operator
+# DESeq2

 ##### Description

-`DESeq2_two_conditions` tests for differential gene expression in samples from two conditions using the `DESeq2` package from BioConductor (Love, et al, Genome Biology, 2014).
+The `DESeq2` operator tests for differential gene expression in samples from two conditions using the `DESeq2` package from BioConductor (Love, et al, Genome Biology, 2014).

 ##### Usage